 If France’s total number of medieval cathedrals at nearly 130 is a surprise, medieval Italy’s is even more so: just ten short of three hundred, for a landmass less than half the size.
 Only really in the twentieth century dioceses started to be combined to bring down the number: there are currently 227 dioceses in the Italian Republic.
-Finding plans for the majority of these buildings would be a Heraclean task I will never ever do, beyond my space-based animation of about a sixth of them, so take a look at that if you haven’t already.
+Finding plans for the majority of these buildings would be a Heraclean task I will never ever do (edit: October 2022, as you can see by the new thumbnail I have now, kind of, see end of this blog post for the file), beyond my space-based animation of about a sixth of them, so take a look at that if you haven’t already.

 That it is not uncommon for even medium-sized Italian towns to have cathedrals is possibly why duomo is more common a term than cattedrale in general Italian speech when referring to one of these buildings.
 Originally from Latin domus (house), but later literally meaning dome, it has no direct English counterpart for churches (but does have Dom in German and other languages).
 It also leads to even more blurring between “big church” and “cathedral” than usual: for instance, the duomos of San Gimignano (Tuscany) and Monza (Lombardy) have never been the seat of a bishop, yet they are often referred to as “cathedral” in English articles.
 Anyway, onto le grandi mappe: